dawidjasiczek/telegram-budget-bot/README.md

 - 📈 Automatic export to Google Sheets
 - 📝 Monthly organization of expenses
 - 🔍 Manual entry option for receipts
-- 🌐 Multi-language support (Polish and English)
+- 🌐 Multi-language support (Polish and English today, feel free to commit your proposition of translation)

 ## Expense Categories